College of Letters & Science

 LABORATORY AND INDEPENDENT RESEARCH

 The honors student in molecular biology is one who wishes to prepare for graduate or professional school in the most rigorous and challenging ways available on this campus.
-For the honors student in molecular biology, faculty endeavor to provide enriching academic opportunities: these include a selection from the list of advanced courses that represent some of the most challenging courses the UW–Madison campus has to offer, opportunities to interact directly with faculty in both research and other scholarly ways, and student-driven opportunities to share experiences and intellectual stimulation with other honors students.
+For the honors student in molecular biology, our faculty endeavor to provide enriching academic opportunities: these include a selection from the list of advanced courses that represent some of the most challenging courses the UW–Madison campus has to offer, opportunities to interact directly with faculty in both research and other scholarly ways, and student-driven opportunities to share experiences and intellectual stimulation with other honors students.
 Typically, honors students will seek admission to Honors in Molecular Biology during the sophomore or early in the junior year.
 Students will be awarded their degree with Honors in Molecular Biology if they:

 - complete all requirements for the major with a GPA in the major of 3.5 and an overall GPA of 3.3 in all courses taken at UW–Madison;